Floer homotopy theory and degenerate Lagrangian intersections: Steenrod squares on Lagrangian Floer cohomology

-By solely examining the degrees of Lagrangian Floer cohomology classes, we see that any compactly supported Hamiltonian deformation of $(L_0,L_1)$ intersects in at least $n$ points of pairwise distinct action.
-However, since there are $n$ distinct Lagrangian Floer cohomology classes with non-vanishing $\sq^2$ satisfying the appropriate degree condition, Corollary \ref{cor:dim14} shows any compactly supported Hamiltonian deformation of $(L_0,L_1)$ intersects in at least $2n$ points of pairwise distinct action.
-Moreover, we cannot use the results of Hofer, Floer, or Hirshi-Porcelli resp. the quantum cap-length estimate since $(L_0,L_1)$ is not Hamiltonian isotopic resp. the quantum cap products of $(L_0,L_1)$ (which use degree non-zero singular cohomology classes on $L_i$) vanish for degree reasons.
+By solely examining the degrees of Lagrangian Floer cohomology classes, we see that any compactly supported Hamiltonian deformation of $(L_0,L_1)$ which intersects in a discrete set must do so in at least $n$ points of pairwise distinct action.
+However, since there are $n$ distinct Lagrangian Floer cohomology classes with non-vanishing $\sq^2$ satisfying the appropriate degree condition, Corollary \ref{cor:dim14} shows any compactly supported Hamiltonian deformation of $(L_0,L_1)$ which intersects in a discrete set must do so in at least $2n$ points of pairwise distinct action.
+Finally, we cannot use the results of Hofer, Floer, or Hirschi-Porcelli resp. the quantum cap-length estimate since $(L_0,L_1)$ is not Hamiltonian isotopic resp. the quantum cap products of $(L_0,L_1)$ vanish for degree reasons.

-\begin{rem} The determined reader may try to use the fact that the path space of the pair of Lagrangians has $n$-components to compute the $2n$ lower bound.
-We may circumvent this problem as follows.
-Let $\{\gamma_{j,j+1}:S^1_{j,j+1}\to M\}_{1\leq j\leq n}$, where the subscripts are taken modulo $n$, be the non-null homotopic loops where $\gamma_{j,j+1}$ is given by: first starting on $\bbC P^2_j$, following along $L_1$ to $\bbC P^2_{j+1}$, and following along $L_0$ to close the loop.
-We may fill the loop $\gamma_{j,j+1}$ with a 2-disk $D^2_{j,j+1}$, which is a subcritical Weinstein handle attachment and therefore does not affect the Floer homotopy type (assuming the framed brane structure extends across the filling), and it remains to show $\tilde{\Lambda}$ extends across the filling.
-Let $S^1_{j,j+1}=\partial D^2_{j,j+1}$ have the framing which extends to a framing on $D^2_{j,j+1}$ (i.e., the non-Lie group framing $\Lambda_{\operatorname{non-Lie}}$).
-We have the isomorphisms of complex vector bundles